 Here’s where doing an unpaid internship option will give you the ‘foot-in-the-door’ you might need to give off your career.
 The benefits you gain from that internship will only compound as you get offered better and better jobs because of that baseline experience that set you apart from the competition.
 Doing an unpaid internship for even just one month in international relations in Chile is going to set you apart from a candidate who has the same degree and one month of paid work experience in Canada.
 And you will have had the amazing experience of living in South America!

-Working, living and traveling abroad demonstrates highly desireable personal and professional traits like taking initiative, seeking personal growth, independence, overcoming challenges, experience handling uncertain situations, increased problem-solving skills, exposure to new perspectives, thinking outside the box, adaptability, and the list goes on.
+Working, living and travelling abroad demonstrates highly desirable personal and professional traits like taking initiative, seeking personal growth, independence, overcoming challenges, experience handling uncertain situations, increased problem-solving skills, exposure to new perspectives, thinking outside the box, adaptability, and the list goes on.
 You should include these qualities on your resume and speak to the worldly experiences that developed them in your interview.

 A global economy is successfully driven by people who have emotional intelligence and an understanding of other cultures and ways of doing business.
 If you intend to pursue a career in a field that spans outside domestic markets, it is extremely beneficial to have international experience on your resume.
 In fact, every type of organization, no matter the industry, can benefit from bringing on people who have international experience.